elrumordelaluz/reactour/README.md

     // Could be enabled passing `true`
     // when `disableInteraction` prop is present in Tour
     stepInteraction: false,
+    preAction: () => {
+        // this is executed before this step starts
+        // preActions will NOT run if used on the first step console.log("Step is about to start")
+    },
+    postAction: () => {
+        // this is executed before this step ends
+        // postActions will NOT run if used on the last step console.log("Step is about to finish")
+    }
   },
   // ...
 ]